deepakmodidev/resume-gpt/README.md

 # ResumeGPT - AI-Powered Resume Builder

-ResumeGPT is a modern web application that helps you create, edit, and optimize professional resumes using AI-powered suggestions.
+ResumeGPT is a modern web application that lets you create, edit, and optimize professional resumes using natural language prompts and AI-powered suggestions.
+Just describe your experience or role, and ResumeGPT helps you turn it into a polished resume.
 It supports multiple templates, PDF export, and seamless authentication.

 ## Features